 What is the Pretrial Intervention Program (PTI)?

-The Pretrial Intervention Program (“PTI”) provides defendants, generally first-time offenders, with opportunities for alternatives to the traditional criminal justice process of ordinary prosecution.
-PTI seeks to render early rehabilitative services, when such services can reasonably be expected to deter future criminal behavior.
+The Pretrial Intervention Program (“PTI”) provides defendants, generally first-time offenders, with the chance to undergo treatment rather than face New Jersey’s drug offense penalties, as they would in the case of ordinary prosecution.
 The PTI program is based on a rehabilitative model that recognizes that there may be an apparent causal connection between the offense charged and the rehabilitative needs of a defendant.
+Early rehabilitative services can reasonably be expected to deter future criminal behavior.
 Further, the rehabilitative model emphasizes that social, cultural, and economic conditions often result in a defendant’s decision to commit crime.

-PTI is a program that is set forth in the New Jersey Rules of Court.
-Specifically, Rule 3:28.
+PTI is a program that is set forth in the Specifically, Rule 3:28 in the state’s Rules of Court.
 The rule sets forth the specific requirements of PTI and also provides guidelines for admission.
 PTI strives to solve personal problems which tend to result from the conditions that appear to cause crime, and ultimately, to deter future criminal or disorderly behavior by a defendant.

 What Are The Benefits of the Pretrial Intervention Program (PTI)?